 CELIA: The pandemic has sped up innovation and taken us to places that seemed impossible just six months ago.
 That is certainly true for brand strategy.
 And with this rapid change comes opportunities.
 Now (just as in every other economic downturn and time of fear in the world) is the time to double down on your brand strategy and on connecting with your target audience.

-Your brand has always been about you and how you are different from your competition and what you can do for the buyer.
+Your brand has always been about you and how you are different from your competition, and what you can do for the buyer.
 In this uncertain post-COVID-19 world, double down on how you can be of service and you will be golden.
 What do you have with your awesome home studio, your impeccable responsiveness and your unique talent can be a game changer.

 Voiceover trends are like a rollercoaster right now whiplashing from trust and empathy back to optimism and upbeat vibes.
 Keep it real and highlight your authentic self and you will be able to connect with the zeitgeist of our ever-changing world.
 Your written and visual brand needs to showcase how you can rock someone’s world and connect as a human.